explainers-by-googlers/cross-origin-storage/README.md

 ### Minimum resource size

 Should there be a required minimum resource size for a resource to be eligible for COS?
-Maybe 100 MB?
-The assumption is that that the required prompting would be scary enough for websites to only use COS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.
+Most likely not, since it would be trivial to inflate the file size of non-qualifying resources by adding space characters or comments.
+The assumption is that the required prompting would be scary enough for websites to only use COS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.

 ### Eviction